ABM Industries

-ABM Industries Inc. is a facility management provider in the United States.
-ABM was founded in 1909 by Morris Rosenberg in San Francisco, California, as a single-person window washing business.
-As of 2013, the company has over 130,000 employees, over 350 offices, and various international locations.
+ABM Industries Inc. is a facility management provider in the United States founded in 1909 by Morris Rosenberg in San Francisco, California.

-Primary services

 ABM provides facility services in areas such as electrical, lighting, energy, facility engineering, heating, ventilation, air conditioning, mechanical, janitorial services, landscape, grounds, parking, and transportation.
-ABM's services also include energy efficiency and sustainability such as building improvements, electric vehicle charging stations, and renewable energy solutions.

 History

+ABM was founded as a single-person window washing business.
+As of 2013, the company has over 130,000 employees, over 350 offices, and various international locations.

 1909–1944

 In 1909, Morris Rosenberg, the company's founder, began cleaning shopkeepers' windows in San Francisco, CA. The company took the name American Building Maintenance in 1913 and acquired Easterday Janitorial Supply Company in 1927.

 In the 1920s and 1930s, ABM grew its business on the West Coast by offering annual cleaning contracts to businesses.
 In 1921, ABM became the first janitorial contractor in America to clean a major college campus after contracting to clean Stanford University.

 When Rosenberg died in 1935, his oldest son, Theodore "Ted" Rosenberg, became president and his younger son Sydney joined the company in 1937.
 Ted purchased an electrical company in that same year and ABM cleaned Navy ships and installed wiring on Water Buffalo amphibious vehicles during World War II.
 By the end of the war, ABM had grown to 17 offices in the U.S. and Canada.